The Outdoor Working Garden

 The Therapeutic Horticulture Program at Wilmot Botanical Gardens is limited to indoor greenhouse gardening at present because of the absence of an accessible outdoor venue for gardening activities.
-We envision a 6,000-square-foot working garden with vertical wall planters, trellises, raised and at-grade planters, espaliers, and wheelchair-accessible planters to facilitate hands-on involvement outdoors.
+We envision a 3,000-square-foot working garden with vertical wall planters, trellises, raised and at-grade planters, espaliers, and wheelchair-accessible planters to facilitate hands-on involvement outdoors.
 The plan includes shelters from rain and sun and a centrally located water source for drinking and gardening activities.
 The incorporation of extra-wide sidewalks to accommodate wheelchairs, walkers and other mobility devices will ensure 100 percent accessibility for our participants, a guiding principle for all facilities at Wilmot Botanical Gardens.
 Lighting will also be incorporated in the design to permit evening activities and special events.
-The addition of a spacious, outdoor working garden will permit at least a doubling or more of the number of individuals we can serve, and it will greatly expand the types of gardening activities we can provide.
+The addition of a spacious, outdoor working garden will permit a doubling or more of the number of individuals we can serve, and it will greatly expand the types of gardening activities we can provide.

 Wilmot Botanical Gardens plans to expand visual and physical access to the Chapman Healing Garden from the conference center by constructing an adjacent patio area overlooking the site.
 The patio area would provide additional space for the public and for therapeutic horticulture participants to relax and enjoy the gardens.
 This construction project would also include some much needed updates to the conference center itself, including the creation of direct access to the patio through French doors, thereby creating a more cohesive reception space that takes full advantage of the center’s natural setting.